 Cisco Nexus 3500 series further extends the leadership of the Cisco Nexus 3000 series and uses the Cisco Algo Boost technology to achieve excellent Layer 2 and 3 switching.
 In addition, Algo boost technology offers several innovations in latency forwarding and performance visibility capabilities:

 - Hitless Network Address Translation (NAT)—In many financial trading environments, trade orders must be sourced from the IP space of the provider, requiring NAT at the border between networks.
-But Cisco Nexus 3500 platform can perform NAT for IPv4 unicast routed packets without incurring any additional latency.
+But the Cisco Nexus 3500 platform can perform NAT for IPv4 unicast routed packets without incurring any additional latency.

 - Latency monitoring—The Cisco Nexus 3548x and 3524x enable users to finely control their environments to increase network performance.
 Customers can identify latency on a specific egress port through the command-line interface (CLI) and export this information to a file.
 The programmability of the Cisco Nexus 3548x allows users to use this information in real time.